Domestic Electrician, Science & PAT Course Package

-Why take the Silver: Domestic Installer, Science & PAT Course Package?
+Why take the Domestic Electrician, Science & PAT Course Package?

 This course provides you with the required Domestic Installer qualifications and skills with the addition of the Electro Technical course of the C&G 4141-02 for those maybe intending to progress beyond Domestic electrical Installer after gaining on the job experience onto the City & Guilds 2391-52.

 Together with the PAT testing qualification, you’re adding more knowledge to your skills set, extra services for your customers and a useful set of extra revenue streams for your business.
 All courses now include the brand new 18th edition course.